-7.2.1 Dispatch Instructions for HDR Resources
+7.2.1 Dispatch Instructions for CMPs with HDR Resources

-The IESO will notify DRMPs with HDR resources that may be required for demand response by issuing a standby notice in the standby report, published to the private market participant report site.
-If required to provide demand response, the IESO will issue dispatch instructions to HDR resources in the form of an activation notice approximately 2 hours and 30 minutes in advance but not later than 2 hours42 ahead of the start of the first dispatch hour to which it relates.
-Activation notices will be published to the private market participant report site.
-The DRMP is not required to formally acknowledge the dispatch instruction.
+The IESO will notify CMPs with HDR resources that may be required for demand response by issuing a standby notice in the standby report, published to the private market participant report site.
+If required to provide demand response, the IESO will issue dispatch instructions to HDR resources in the form of an activation notice approximately 2 hours and 30 minutes in advance but not later than

+2 hours ahead of the start of the first dispatch hour to which it relates.
+Activation notices will be published to the confidential market participant report site.
+The CMP is not required to formally acknowledge the dispatch instruction.
 It is expected that the dispatch instructions will be followed unless the IESO has been notified that the HDR resource is unable to comply.

-Step Completed by Action 1 DRMP A DRMP that wants to meet their demand response capacity obligation for an HDR resource must submit demand response energy bids .
+Step Completed by Action 1 СМР A CMP that wants to meet their capacity obligation for an HDR resource must submit demand response energy bids .
 Submission of dispatch data will follow the requirements identified in MR Ch.
 7 Sec.
 3 and Market Manual 4.2 .
-2 IESO The IESO pre-dispatch sequences schedule energy and operating reserve (including imports) to satisfy the non-dispatchable load + losses prediction provided by the Load Forecast tool and to satisfy economic bids from dispatchable loads (including load bids from intertie zones).
-3 IESO The IESO publishes a standby report to the private market participant report.
-If the HDR resource is on standby to provide DR for the dispatch day, the star report will include a standby notice.
-A standby notice is issued when one of t following requirements are satisfied: The HDR resource's day-ahead schedule of record or pre-dispatch schedule is less than its total bid quantity for at least one hour during dispatch day availability window.
+2 IESO The IESO pre-dispatch sequences schedule energy and operating reserve (including imports) to satisfy the non-dispatchable load + losses prediction provided by the Load Forecast tool and to satisfy economic bids from dispatchable loads (including load bids from intertie zones ).
+3 IESO The IESO publishes a standby report to the private market participant report site.
+If the HDR resource is on standby to provide demand response capacity for the dispatch day, the standby report will include a standby notice.
+A standby notice is issued when one of the following requirements are satisfied: The HDR resource's day-ahead schedule of record or pre-dispatch schedule is less than its total bid quantity for at least one hour during the dispatch day availability window.
 The applicable pre-dispatch shadow price for an HDR resource for at least one hour of the availability window \$200 or greater.
 Effective April 30, 2020, the pre-dispatch shadow price threshold will change to \$100.
-The absence of a standby notice in the standby report indicates the HDR resource is not on standby to provide DR.
+The absence of a standby notice in the standby report indicates the HDR resource is not on standby to provide demand response capacity .
+4 СМР If the standby report indicates that the HDR resource is not on standby (absence of standby notice), the CMP must remove dispatch data before 09:00 EST. Failure to do so may result in the HDR resource receiving an activation notice.
+5 IESO The IESO issues dispatch instructions to the CMP for HDR resources: When the HDR resource's pre-dispatch schedule is less than the resource's total bid quantity for at least one hour during the dispatch day availability window based on the three hours ahead pre-dispatch run (PD-3).
+The resource may be activated for one to four consecutive hours during the dispatch day and activation per resource will be limited to a maximum of once per day.
+By issuing an activation notice to individual market participant private report site.